renjikassing/wearable-alarm/README.md

 # Wearable Alarm Clock

 A wrist-worn alarm that wakes a user with simultaneous haptic and auditory feedback, powered by an ESP32 and a coin motor.
+The device is controlled by a cell phone over Bluetooth Low Energy.

 ## Hardware
 * DOIT ESP32 Devkit V1